casshaglund/CFG-WebDevFinalProject/README.md

 ### What were the challenges?

-- I struggled with JavaScript until I realized I wasnt linking to my JS files, & the navbar gave me some issues.
+- I struggled with JavaScript until I realized I wasnt linking to my JS files, it was a silly little mistake but it drove me absolutely mad for hours.
+I also had a harder time with making my website responsive than I was expecting, I feel my code for responsive is very messy and know there must be a better way to do what I was wanting.
+Also, the navbar gave me some issues.

 ### How will you expand your current project?

-- I need to add more JavaScript and interactive elements to the website.
+- I'd like to add more JavaScript and interactive elements to the website.
 Possibly building out the careers page more as well.
+And cleaning up my responsive code.

 ## Author